yoeripasmans/performance-matters-server-side/README.md

 # OBA application server-side

-Overview of the 50 most popular buildings of Amsterdam rendered serverside.
+This project serves a serverside version of the OBA - Overview of the 50 most popular buildings of Amsterdam.

 ## Getting started